PARANOID-09/manage-ec2/README.md

 3. The script uses Flask to display the monitoring information in a web-based interface, so make sure you have Flask installed if you want to use the web-based interface.
 4. The `run_agent.sh script` has been updated to start the Flask application and the agent script in the background, and add the agent script as a cron job with the correct path to the `agent.py` script using pwd which represents the current working directory.

-## Contributing
-Contributions to this project are welcome!
-Please see the CONTRIBUTING file for more information.